benkaan001/Quiz-with-in-JavaScript/README.md

 ## Purpose

-The purpose of this project was create an application that tested the user's knowlege on on JavaScript fundamentals through a series of questions subjected to time contstraint.
+The purpose of this project was to create an application that tested the user's knowlege on on JavaScript fundamentals through a series of questions subjected to time contstraint.

 ## Technologies